-- I) Describe the pathophysiology and management of neurological disorders, principles of the premedication and anaesthesia. - 2) Explain the mechanisms of action, pharmacokinetic properties, adverse effects and drug interactions of drugs used in neurological disorders, local and general anaesthetics. - 3) Interpret laboratory test results with the principles of patient management. - 4) Solve pharmaceutical care issues for these disorders.
+- 1) describe the pathophysiology and management of neurological disorders, principles of the premedication and anaesthesia. - 2) explain the mechanisms of action, pharmacokinetic properties, adverse effects and drug interactions of drugs used in neurological disorders, local and general anaesthetics. - 3) interpret laboratory test results with the principles of patient management. - 4) solve pharmaceutical care issues for these disorders.